 Struggling through a new training program will give you the resilience and grit that you need to build and maintain your ideal body.

-Surviving the pain of quitting your job with give you the emotional fortitude you need to keep going in your new entrpreneurial endeavors.
+Surviving the pain of quitting your job with giving you the emotional fortitude you need to keep going in your new entrepreneurial endeavors.

 The obstacle is the way.